Best Things To Do in Grenada

 River Antoine Rum Distillery

-Only a few minutes drive from the Belmont Estate is and the Sulfur Springs the River Antoine Rum Distillery.
+Only a few minutes drive from the Belmont Estate and the Sulfur Springs is River Antoine Rum Distillery.
 If you didn’t know, rum is one of the alcohols of choice in the Caribbean, and Grenada is no exception.
-This distillery is the oldest colonial era distilleries in the Caribbean, and one of the last places in the world using completely original equipment.
-You can take a tour to see up close every single step, from crushing the cane to bottling, everything is done here.
+This distillery is the oldest colonial era distillery in the Caribbean, and one of the last places in the world using completely original equipment.
+You can take a tour to see up close every single step, from crushing the sugarcane to bottling, everything is done here.

 I was shocked to learn the facility is still using its original water wheel to power the cane crusher, fed from the River Antoine, the namesake of the distillery.
-This massive wheel slowly lifts the can up the conveyor and crushes the sugary liquid out into a pipe running to the next building.
-Many of these parts are several ton castings from over XXX years ago, and of course these parts aren’t made anymore.
-Hopefully nothing breaks, but it’s incredible that one of the nations most popular alcohols is still made in the original way.
+The massive wheel slowly lifts the sugarcane into the crusher, and pours the liquid into the adjacent building.
+Many of these parts are several ton castings from over 250 years ago, and of course these parts aren’t made anymore.
+Hopefully nothing breaks, but it’s incredible that the nations most popular alcohol brand is still made in the original way.

 We then toured the rooms where the liquid is boiled down, and fermented.
 You can see every step of the process up close, which I’ve never experienced before.
 It’s made of straight cane juice, so the entire warehouse smelled amazing.
 The last step is the massive copper distillation chambers, heated over roaring hot wood stoves.
 One part of keeping the original process means absolutely no further processing.
 The only ingredient is pure cane juice, with no sweeteners, colors, or aging.
 It’s the most simple and pure type of rum you can get.